-The annual pumping graph shows the total volume of water pumped from the Town's six groundwater supply wells for each year from 1995 through 2014.
+The Annual Pumping graph shows the total volume of water pumped from the Town's six groundwater supply wells for each year from 1995 through 2013.
 The six wells are used to supply drinking water to meet the demands of the Town's water customers.
 The Town is permitted by the State to pump no more than 650 million gallons of water each year.
+During the nineteen year period, the annual average volume of water pumped was 535 million gallons, approximately 115 million gallons below the permitted volume.
+From 1995 through 2000, the pumped volume fluctuated above and below the seventeen year average.
+However, since 2001, due in part to incrementally more restrictive outdoor water use regulations and diligent efforts by the Water Department to prevent or locate and repair leaks, the pumped volume has steadily declined from 586 million gallons in 2001 to 455 million gallons in 2013.
+The vears 2005 and 2010 were exceptions due to significant leaks that proved difficult to locate using our acoustical leak detection equipment or were on private property.

-During the 20-year period, the annual Efficient water use helps to conserve our water supplies.
+Efficient water use helps to conserve our water supplies.
 Find out about your own water usage.
 Divide the number of gallons you consumed on your water bill by the number of days since your prior bill.
 Then divide by the number of people living in your home.
 Your gallons per capita daily (gpcd) water use should not exceed 65 gpcd.
 Lower use means lower water bills.